Last Updated 5 days ago

 Somnath Temple, Somnath, Gujarat

 The Somnath Temple is a revered Hindu temple dedicated to Lord Shiva, located in the town of Somnath in the Gir Somnath district of Gujarat, India.
+In the race for the top 100+ most ancient temples in India, The Somnath Temple, Somnath, Gujarat stands at the 8th position.
 Here are some details about this historic temple

 The Somnath Temple holds immense spiritual significance for Hindus and is revered as one of the most sacred pilgrimage sites in India.
 It stands as a symbol of resilience and devotion, having withstood the test of time and adversities throughout history.